SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 SKON is meant to store data.
 It's not a markup language nor is it a overly complex superset of a bigger language.
 It is a simple, concise, easily read and written language to store data in.

-SKON is paired with it's own schema language SKEMA which can be read more about [here](./SKEMA%20v1%20Spec.md).

 ## Table of contents

 - [Terminology](#terminology)